TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/antonov-aircraft-shortage-threatens-more-delays-for-geo-satellites/" >🔗</a> **[SpaceNews]** Antonov aircraft shortage threatens more delays for GEO satellites
 - <a href="https://www.teslarati.com/spacex-astranis-dedicated-falcon-9-launch-2023/" >🔗</a> **[Teslarati]** SpaceX to launch quartet of mini geostationary satellites in 2023
 - <a href="https://spacenews.com/artemis-lunar-lander-contenders-revisit-team-rosters-for-round-two/" >🔗</a> **[SpaceNews]** Artemis lunar lander contenders revisit team rosters for round two
 - <a href="https://spacenews.com/esa-continues-talks-with-nasa-on-exomars-cooperation/" >🔗</a> **[SpaceNews]** ESA continues talks with NASA on ExoMars cooperation
 - <a href="https://spacenews.com/space-force-to-shore-up-cybersecurity-as-threats-proliferate/" >🔗</a> **[SpaceNews]** Space Force to shore up cybersecurity as threats proliferate
-- <a href="https://spaceflightnow.com/2022/04/06/nasas-sls-moon-rocket-spacexs-falcon-9-share-the-scene-at-kennedy-space-center/" >🔗</a> **[Spaceflight Now]** NASA’s SLS moon rocket, SpaceX’s Falcon 9 share the scene at Kennedy Space Center

 ### Launch-related News 🚀